Pierce Brown: Career

 It has been fun to have it take on a life of its own.
 I feel like I'm not even creating as much as I'm revealing things, and that's a really lovely thing for me to have because it is so fun to get to explore my own world ...
-Anyone who writes books is at least mostly an introvert.
-It is amazing to be able to share that internalized part of myself, that little world that no one really knows about.
+Anyone who writes books is at least mostly an introvert ...
+It's amazing to be able to share that internalized part of myself, that little world that no one really knows about.
 I just wrote it down on a piece of paper just to be crazy, and people loving that is so strange.

 The author has said that his writing has been "hugely" influenced by his readers' feedback, explaining:

 I was able to see which punches connected with the readers.
 It can teach you to be a better writer.
 I could see readers' perspectives of Darrow evolve and was able to mold him to evolve with that.
 I also don't want to take away from the reader's imagination.
 I don't talk too much about how most of my characters look, I want them to have a tonal quality where the reader creates the image for themselves.

 Brown also noted the popularity of his novels among the LGBT community, saying "It's amazing that they have found a home in these books ...
 All these lost souls in my books have connected with people and I find it incredibly moving."

 In June 2021 the Red Rising saga had sold over 2 million copies in the US alone, with Brown having announced this on his official Instagram account.
 In September 2024, Brown took to Instagram again to announce that the Red Rising saga had sold 6 million copies.

 In September 2025, Brown announced The Book of Lorn, a new story set in the Red Rising universe.
 Described as a hybrid between a novella and a graphic novel, the project features artwork by Giannis Milonogiannis and is released in serialized form via Patreon.